- Publish Date: 28-12-2018 / 2:47 PM

 Yes, occasionally, people can wrongfully attribute heart problem symptoms to a gastrointestinal issue.
 However, when fatty deposits block your arteries, you will experience angina characterized by cramping or chest pains as your heart’s blood supply decreases.
-Indeed, this is one of the apparent signs of a heart attack for men that many seem to ignore—often due to a lack of knowledge.
+Indeed, this is one of the apparent warning signs of a heart attack in men that many seem to ignore—often due to a lack of knowledge.

-Lower levels of oxygen that are due to heart problems can cause changes in the body and lead to insomnia and anxiety.
+Lower levels of oxygen due to heart problems can cause changes in the body and lead to insomnia and anxiety.
 If these symptoms are present with no explainable cause, it is recommended that you consult with your doctor.
 Those who had a heart attack often experience these signs months before it happened.

-Probably one of the most common early signs of a heart attack for men is chest pain.
+Probably one of the most common early warning signs of a heart attack in men is chest pain.
 This can also be accompanied by pain in the shoulder, arm, jaw, or neck.
 The reason behind this is that a blocked artery or damaged heart tissue can induce pain signals across the spinal cord.

 When this happens, it can result in dull or sharp pain in those areas like that caused by a pulled muscle.
 Shoulder pain is much easier to recognize, pain in the arm and jaw, not very much.

-However, this is also possible that this is because there is too little oxygen in your blood, which is caused by a weak heart—and most seem to catch this quicker than other symptoms.
+However, this is also possible because there is too little oxygen in your blood, which is caused by a weak heart—and most seem to catch this quicker than other symptoms.